LewisYoul/mocha-chai-setup-es6/README.md

+# Setting up Mocha and Chai to work with ES6

 The aim of this repository is to summarise how to set up a test-framework for an ES6 JavaScript application:

 **1 -** Create a new repository